CRICOS PROGRAM CODES: 098409J

 Prior Achievement Requirements

-- Completion of the FNSSS00014 Accounting Principles Skill Set;
+Completion of the FNSSS00014 Accounting Principles Skill Set or

 LLN Requirements

-- The qualification has been analysed to determine the Australian Core Skills Framework (ACSF) levels of Learning, Reading, Writing, Oral Communication and Numeracy.
-This is detailed in the Diploma of Accounting ACSF Profile.
+SThe qualification has been analysed to determine the Australian Core Skills Framework (ACSF) levels of Learning, Reading, Writing, Oral Communication and Numeracy.
+This is detailed in the Graduate Diploma of Management ACSF Profile.

 English Language Requirements